|

 parking area

-- confirm a restaurant on the field
+- confirm a restaurant on or near the field

 |

-Contact the airport
+Contact the airport:

 - talk to the FBO manager and the restaurant